 Yet, many other students were forced to spend money out of pocket to see musicians they support.

-Though 4-day passes are sold out, 1-day passes are still available on Lollapalloza’s website.
-Lollapalooza will be hosted August 3-6 in Grant Park, in Chicago, Illinois.
+Though 4-day passes will soon sell out, 1-day passes are still available on Lollapallooza’s website.
+Lollapalooza will be hosted August 2-5 in Grant Park, in Chicago, Illinois.